MG1982/math-help-home/README.md

 - The current date is on the top of the page (to stop cheeky kids sending me the same results).
 - The difficulty can be set.
-- In the results section are coreect and wrong guess counters.
+- In the results section are correct and wrong guess counters.
 The counters are reset if 3 questions are answered wrong.

 My kids use iPad's so <a href="https://ionicframework.com/docs/react" target="_blank">Ionic-React</a> was my choice for the front end framework giving the application a native feel.